niklasu/k8s-hello/README.md

   we think going this way now might quite save you some nerves further down the line.
 - [Git CLI][GitCLI].
 We are pretty confident you already have it.
 - [eksctl CLI][eksctlCLI], a convenience command
-  line tool to create EKS clusters, built by Weaveworks.
+  line tool to create EKS clusters, built by Weaveworks. **Ensure you have version 0.1.31 or higher!**
 - An AWS account with the policy "AdministratorAccess" and its access and secret key
 - The [AWS CLI][awsCLI], an Amazon tool to work with